(UPDATED 12/19/2018 – originally published March 31, 2014)

 It happens often enough, and I’ve given the same advice so many times, that I thought it might be helpful to write it all down in one place, and along the way, dispel some misconceptions about what it’s really like to be a professional commercial photographer.
 I don’t mean for this to sound condescending in any way.
 What follows is legitimate info for many who are just starting out, and if you find that any of it is below your experience or skill level, then feel free to move on.

 Starting a photography business is tough.
-When I’ve spoken with college students, I’ve told them not to pursue this if it’s only a passing interest, or something they think would be a cool job.
+When I speak to college students, I’ve told them not to pursue this if it’s only a passing interest, or something they think would be a cool job.
 I tell them to pursue photography ONLY if you can’t imagine yourself doing anything else.
-It sounds corny, but I often compare being a professional photographer to becoming an actor, or professional musician… LOTS of people want to do this, and only a handful make it in any successful way.
+It sounds corny, but I often compare being a professional photographer to becoming an actor, a professional musician, or a priest… LOTS of people want to do this, and only a handful with total commitment make it in any successful way.

 Ok, let’s assume the commitment level is there.
 What is it really like to be a professional photographer in today’s world?

 First, let’s dispel the notion that commercial photographers have a camera in their hands every day.
 This will vary for individuals, and by season, but I would guess that I spend a good 75-80% of my working hours in front of a computer – not out shooting.
 I consider that to be a pretty successful ratio.
 No one starting out really thinks about it, but digital workflow, retouching, billing, marketing, pre-production, post-production, accounting, taxes, etc… and the plethora of general business paperwork takes up a ton of time.